haoccc/IHCP/README.md

 # IHCP
-IHCP:Image Hiding against Blind Compression Based on Quality Prediction
+This repo is the official code for IHCP:Image Hiding against Blind Compression Based on Quality Prediction.